 "Pas trop trop, et pas trop trop."
 If you ask Miriam, almost everything in design and life is about striking a perfect (or perfectly imperfect) balance.
 Having launched her graphic design career in Montreal’s vibrant fashion scene, she subsequently spent years honing her typography skills with publishers, corporate clients, and letterpress projects.
 She believes that at its most compelling, visual communication is good storytelling.

 Originally from Zurich, Switzerland, Alexandra graduated from the American Film Institute with a degree in cinematography.
 For the past two decades, she has been working in film and video production in Los Angeles.
-Her photography captures her appreciation for architecture and interior design, and will be featured prominently in our Dear Seller book to be released this fall.
+Her photography captures her appreciation for architecture and interior design, and will be featured prominently in our Dear Seller book to be released early 2018.